-5 Conclusions
+5. Conclusions

-We have presented an extension of the bit-flipping DLBIST scheme for transition fault testing.
-This is the first time that a DLBIST scheme has been used to test for transition faults in circuits with a standard scan design.
-A special combinational module, the correction logic, has been introduced to further improve the pattern embedding.
-Due to the rather low random-pattern testability of transition faults, the saturation of their random fault coverage requires significantly longer test sequences, which in turn is beneficial for both limiting the hardware overhead and improving the coverage of the modelled and non-modelled defects.
-The DLBIST scheme considered here can be applied to both approaches to transition fault testing in circuits with standard scan functional justification and scan shifting.
+We presented an extension of the bit-flipping DLBIST scheme for transition fault testing.
+This is the first time when a DLBIST scheme is used to test transition faults in circuits with standard scan design.
+A special combinational module, the correction logic (CRL), has been introduced to further improve the pattern embedding.
+Due to the rather low random-pattern testability of transition faults, the saturation of their random fault coverage requires significantly longer test sequences, which in turn is beneficial for both limiting the hardware overhead and improving the coverage of the modeled and non-modeled defects.
+The DLBIST scheme considered here can be applied to both approaches to transition fault testing in circuits with standard scan design, functional justification and scan shifting.
 Moreover, the presented methodology is orthogonal to any method that can be used to extend transition faults testing to circuits with multi-cycle path logic.

-6 Acknowledgments
+Acknowledgments

-This research work was supported by the German Federal Ministry of Education and Research (BMBF) in the Project AZTEKE under contract number 01M3063C.
+This research work was supported by the German Federal Ministry of Education and Research (BMBF) in the Project AZTEKE under the contract number 01M3063C.